 Midas is here to help you get your culture fix whilst self-isolating!

 First up, Top Fiction Books for Self-Isolation.
-Life is throwing a pretty tricky challenge at us right now, so the power of books has never felt so important.
-Reading has been found to help with anxiety and stress and with a tool to boost our mental health at our fingertips, we have suggested a few of our favourite novels to escape with.
+Life is throwing a pretty tricky challenge at us right now and the power of books has never felt so important and comforting.
+Reading has been found to help anxiety and stress, so with a tool to boost our mental health at our fingertips, we have suggested a few of our favourite novels to escape with.

-Covering an immersive family epic in Chicago, youthful romance and rebellion in 1960s France, an iconic rock band’s rise to fame in LA, a story of belief and devoted love in soggy Ireland, and the lives of four friends in New York – there is something for everyone!
+Covering an immersive family epic in Chicago, youthful romance and rebellion in 1960s France, an iconic rock band’s rise to fame in LA, a story of belief and devoted love in soggy Ireland, and the lives of four friends in New York – there is something for everyone from our staff picks!